 The RDS South West, which in Bristol is hosted by University Hospitals Bristol NHS Foundation Trust (UH Bristol), supports researchers to develop applications to the NIHR and other applied health and social care research funders.
 Whether you’re at the beginning of your research design journey or you’re one click away from submitting your funding application, the RDS is here to support you, free of charge.
 The RDS can help you: develop a research question and start your public involvement consultation; consider the funding programme, build the team and alert organisations; decide on study design, develop methods; write the research proposal; submit the research application; and provide post-award support.
 RDS advisers can even get involved as full collaborators on projects.

-Supporting set up and management of studies, from grant application to publishing results
+with you to set up and manage studies, from grant application to publishing

-The Bristol Trials Centre works with collaborators to design studies, starting with the research idea and grant application, through to the successful delivery of the research if funded.
-Staff within the centre have extensive expertise in trials methodology, study design, study management, statistical analysis and data management, including bespoke database design.
+The Bristol Trials Centre collaborates with researchers as academic partners to design and deliver studies.
+From turning research ideas into grant applications, to delivering the research and disseminating results, BTC can work with you at every stage of the study lifecycle.
+The team has extensive expertise in trials methodology, study design, study management, statistical analysis and data management, including bespoke database design.
 There are also experts in health economics and social science.
 BTC is part-funded by NIHR.

-Helping you run clinical research in the NHS and social care settings
+Helping you run clinical research in the NHS, public health and social care settings

-The CRN West of England, hosted at UH Bristol, facilitates research in NHS and social care settings, supporting portfolio studies in 30 specialties in universities, schools, care homes, prisons and clinical settings.
+The CRN West of England, hosted at UH Bristol, facilitates research in NHS, Public Health and social care settings, supporting portfolio studies in 30 specialties in sites such as universities, schools, care homes, hospices, prisons and clinical settings.
 To be eligible for portfolio inclusion your study must meet the definition of research, have ethical approval and full funding from open national competition.
-The CRN has an infrastructure of 250 trained research support staff that you can draw on.
-Their Study Support Service offers advice at every stage, from whether a study is feasible to help with permissions in settings to delivery.
-They also offer help with recruiting study participants, free training for research teams and encourage healthcare staff and the public to Be Part of Research.
+The CRN Study Support Service offers advice at every stage, from whether a study is feasible to help with permissions in different settings to the delivery of research.
+They also offer free training for research teams and encourage healthcare staff and the public to Be Part of Research.

 Bridging the gap between fundamental research and new treatments